Italy stops 35 migrants from getting off rescue ship in port

 Nongovernmental organizations reject the government’s interpretation, saying they are obligated by the law of the sea to rescue people in distress and that coastal nations are obligated to provide a safe port as soon as feasible.

-While the humanitarian-run boats are being denied a safe port, thousands of migrants have reached Italian shores over the last week, either on their own in fishing boats or after being rescued at sea by Italian authorities.
-They account for 85% of all arrivals, according to the government.
+While the humanitarian-run boats are being denied a safe port, thousands of other migrants reached Italian shores over the last week, either on their own or after being rescued at sea by Italian authorities.
+They account for 85% of all arrivals, according to Italy.

 Colleen Barry reported from Milan.
 Emily Schultheis contributed from Berlin.